bcduggan/ansible-rt/README.md

 Requirements
 ------------

-RT depends on many Perl modules, Apache with either mod_perl or mod_fsgi, and PostgreSQL or MySQL.
+RT depends on many Perl modules, Apache with either mod_perl or mod_fcgid, and PostgreSQL or MySQL.

-RT prefers mod_fsgi and MySQL.
+RT prefers mod_fcgid and MySQL.

 Most Perl modules that RT depends on are in apt (other packaging systems are untested), so this role installs those modules from apt first.